-Preeclampsia, if untreated, can hinder the baby’s growth and may develop into eclampsia.
-Eclampsia is a severe complication of preeclampsia that can lead to seizures.
+Preeclampsia can hinder the baby’s growth, increase the risk of placental abruption, lead to maternal organ damage, and worsen into eclampsia.
+Eclampsia is a severe complication of preeclampsia that causes seizures.

 The only way to treat preeclampsia is to deliver the baby.
 After delivery, preeclampsia usually resolves within days to weeks.